What-a-Mess: Animated series

 An animated series was made in the UK in 1979 by Smallfilms.
 More episodes were made in the UK in 1990 by Central Independent Television, Link Licensing, and Bevanfield Films.
-A second, American version was made in 1995 by DIC Productions L.P. and aired on ABC in the United States.
+A second, American version was made in 1995 by DIC Entertainment and aired on ABC in the United States.
 It aired on YTV from 1995 to 1999 in Canada, and aired on Spacetoon from 2004 to 2014 in the Arab world.
 Both versions were narrated by Muir.
 Both animated series aired on the Australian Broadcasting Corporation in Australia.